arashnm80/arashnm80.github.io/handbook/right-questions.md

 - How would I live my life if I was 10 times richer than now?
 - What are costs and benefits for me?
 - What else???
 What I don't know?
 What I haven't thought of?
 What I haven't tried?
+- what if??? what if i'm wrong? what if i'm right? what if i lose? what if i win?